top image

 Invest in proper safety equipment

-Even if you plan to stick to calm, shallow waters, safety equipment is non-negotiable.
+Even if you plan to stick to calm, shallow waters, boating safety equipment is non-negotiable.
 Make sure to purchase USCG-certified life jackets for everyone – note that one size doesn’t fit all if you have children on board.
 You should also equip your boat with the proper type and number of USCG-certified fire extinguishers, a VHF radio, navigation lights, and other safety equipment.
 You can request your local USCG Auxiliary to perform a free annual safety check of your boat once you’ve made the purchase to ensure you have the correct equipment.
 Vessels that pass this inspection are awarded a decal that informs official police authorities that your boat was in full compliance with all federal and state boating laws during a safety check for that year.
 If your boat doesn’t pass the inspection, you’ll receive a list of improvement recommendations to complete in order to pass re-inspection.

 What kind of insurance will you need for your new fishing boat?